Ontario Highway 427: Airport Expressway (1964–1971)

 During the early 1960s, Toronto International Airport was expanded with the construction of the Aeroquay One terminal.
 To serve the expected demand of the airport expansion, the DHO built a new four-lane freeway known as the Toronto Airport Expressway which opened on January 3, 1964.
 This new route ran north from Highway 401 at Renforth Drive to Dixon/Airport Roads (roughly followed the same alignment as today's Highway 427) where it tied in with and downgraded into Indian Line.
 The Airport Expressway featured a connection with the western terminus of Richview Sideroad at the southern end of the interchange with Highway 401 as well as an interchange with Renforth Drive.
-On Highway 401 the Airport Expressway interchange was located 1 km (0.62 mi) to the west on the existing interchange with Highway 27.
+On Highway 401 the Airport Expressway interchange was located 1 km to the west on the existing interchange with Highway 27.

 Expansion (1963–1971)

 In 1963, MacNaughton announced that Highway 401 would be widened from a four-lane highway to a collector-express system, modeled after the Dan Ryan Expressway in Chicago.
 Plans were soon developed to apply this model to the QEW between Highway 27 and Royal York Road and to Highway 27 between the QEW and Highway 401, and were unveiled to Etobicoke council on October 13, 1966.

 Design work followed and was completed by May 1967.
 The widening of Highway 27 required the demolition and rebuilding of overpasses at Bloor Street, Burnhamthorpe Road, and Rathburn Road constructed just over a decade earlier.
 The rest of the route was rebuilt by September 1968, the next stage involved the reconstruction of the interchanges with QEW and Highway 401 which were reconfigured into complicated multi-level interchanges to permit free-flow movement.

 Replacing a cloverleaf, the new interchange with the QEW was built over 48.5 ha and required the construction of 19 bridges and the equivalent of 42 km of two-lane roadway.
 The project involved the temporary diversion of QEW traffic to an overpass that would eventually be used for The Queensway.
 Construction began in September 1968, although preliminary work had been ongoing since 1966;

 the interchange opened to traffic on November 14, 1969.